-- LATEX PAINT – It’s my favorite because it’s inexpensive and durable and I like the smooth finished look.
-There are many brands these days that are low VOC so less paint smell and they dry quickly.
-For intricate furniture or to make the job go faster you can opt to use a paint sprayer.
+It’s my favorite because it’s inexpensive and durable and I like the smooth finished look.
+There are many brands these days that are low VOC so less paint smells and they dry quickly.
+For intricate furniture or to make the job go faster, you can opt to use a paint sprayer.
 I have the Wagner Flexio Power Sprayer and have used it often to paint chairs.

 Honestly, I’m not a fan and have used several types of chalk paint.
 It’s a texture thing for me and I’ve seen far too many “shabby chic” renditions that are more on the shabby than the chic side.
 It’s expensive and if you prep I just can’t see paying the price.
 That’s a personal decision that you’d have to make though.

 YES…I do LOVE milk paint!
 One of my favorite pieces of furniture is my family room coffee table that I painted with milk paint about 25 years ago.
 The finish is like butter and I waxed it only ONCE upon completion.
 Milk paint is the one paint that I feel CAN take on the appearance of “old paint” and stands up to abuse galore.

 There really is not a BEST PAINT for wood furniture and it’s a matter of preference.
 Experiment and see which you like to work with and what you feel gives you the best look.

 If you enjoy painting and repurposing furniture, here are a few other posts you might like to see and questions are always welcomed!